9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-1/lesson.md

 - Some of our guesses about the robot’s attributes may be wrong, but we can still learn something from being wrong.
 </note>

-In part II, students must ask questions about the robot’s attributes instead of receiving clues from the teacher..

-###### How to Play
-**Goal:** Students must determine the identity of a mystery robot the teacher randomly selects from a deck of cards.
+**Goal:** Students must determine the identity of a mystery robot by asking questions about its attributes.
 - [ ] Select a robot from the deck of cards.
 - [ ] Have students ask questions about the robot’s color, shape, size, and number.
-- [ ] Have students eliminate robots that do not fit the information gained by asking the question.
+- [ ] Have students eliminate robots that do not fit the information gained.
 - [ ] Continue answering students questions until the class identifies the mystery robot.

 ## Evaluate: Discussion (3 min)

 <note type='key' title='Key Points'>
-- Each guess we made and question we asked got the group closer to figuring out what the item was.
+- Each guess made and question asked got the group closer to figuring out the mystery robot.
 - It is ok not to get something right the first time.
 - We can learn just as much from being wrong as we can from being right.
 </note>